ScienceStacks/SciSheets/README.md

 # SciSheets
 SciSheets is a project that is re-thinking the use of spreadsheets for scientists.

 Spreadsheets are the most widely used computational environment on the planet.
-For this reason, spreadsheets are widely used by scientists.
-A central appeal is that spreadsheets provide a conceptually simple way to do calculations that avoids the mental burdens of programming, especially for control flow and concerns related to data types.
+And so it is unsurprising that spreadsheets are widely used by scientists.
+A central appeal is that spreadsheets provide a conceptually simple way to do calculations that avoids the mental burdens of programming, especially considerations of control flow, data dependencies, and data structures.

 However, today's spreadsheet systems have many shortcomings.
 In particular, spreadsheets suffer from: